 Mr. Savikataaq: Thank you, Mr. Chairman.
-Mr. Chairman, I know that there has been a large push and I'm looking forward to seeing the Elder Care Strategy done so, that we will know what direction that the Government is going towards of Elder Care.
-I grew with the Minister that it's not just elder facilities, there's a lot more to it.
-Is there talk, has the Minister been talking with Housing Minister in terms of Capital Housing for Elders through the announcement that was made for the 3000 units.
+I know that there has been a large push and I'm looking forward to seeing the elder care strategy done so that we will know what direction that the government is going towards of elder care.
+I agree with the minister that it's not just elder facilities; there's a lot more to it.
+Has the minister been talking with the housing minister in terms of capital housing for elders through the announcement that was made for the 3,000 units?
 Thank you.

-Chairman: That is fairly outside of the scope of the Bill that is in front of us, Mr. Savikataaq.
-Maybe I'll push that back to you and you can ask the Member either outside the Chamber or through another venue.
-Mr. Savikataaq do you have another question.
+Chairman: That is fairly outside of the scope of the bill that is in front of us, Mr. Savikataaq.
+Maybe I'll push that back to you and you can ask the member either outside the Chamber or through another venue.
+Mr. Savikataaq, do you have another question?

 Mr. Savikataaq: Thank you, Mr. Chairman.
-It was outside yes, I agree, just wanted to see if there were any plans for elder facility that are linked to Capital.
+It was outside, yes, I agree.
+I just wanted to see if there were any plans for elder facilities that are linked to capital.
 I am aware that the Department of Health is responsible for housing.
 I am aware of that.
-There is a bit of grey area that comes in there.
-Going onto other topics here, since 2011 the Department of Health have built 5 new health care facilities and I know there is none slated within the term of this government.
+There is a bit of a grey area that comes in there.

-I have talked to the health minister about this before that health centre is inadequately too small.
-Inadequately can't provide the services it should provide for Arviat.
-I would just like to know where in the line is it that Arviat's health centre might be expanded, or replaced.
+Going on to other topics here, since 2011 the Department of Health has built five new health care facilities, and I know there is none slated within the term of this government.
+I have talked to the health minister about this before that the health centre is inadequately too small and can't provide the services it should provide for Arviat.
+I would just like to know where in the line is it that Arviat's health centre might be expanded or replaced.
 Thank you.